outdreamer/build-a-cure-1/docs/to_do.md

   - examine all your iterated lists bc they determine processing order (supported_pattern_variables, pos_tags, all_pattern_version_types, reversed keys, etc)

   - pattern processing order:
+    - example: if you replace modifiers first, then clause patterns, you can ensure that words get rearranged in a way that is likelier to be correct
     - implement ordered pos-tagging pattern_map to apply preference order to correct incorrectly identified word pos
       - show preference for verbs in ambiguous cases (associate, bear) should return a verb even though it can be a noun
     - make sure youve changed 'modifier1' to 'VB1 NN1', 'VB1 VB2' etc